-Often, only one joint is affected, and usually not more than two or three.
+Often, only one area is affected, such as the foot and ankle, and usually not more than two or three joints.

 Causes of Neurogenic Arthropathy

 When certain nerves are damaged, people may become unable to sense pain.
-A variety of disorders, such as diabetes mellitus, spinal cord disorders (such as injuries and fluid-filled cavities in the spinal cord [syringomyelia Syrinx of the Spinal Cord or Brain Stem A syrinx is a fluid-filled cavity that develops in the spinal cord (called syringomyelia), in the brain stem (called syringobulbia), or in both.
-Syrinxes may be present at birth or develop later... read more ]), and syphilis Syphilis Syphilis is a sexually transmitted disease caused by the bacteria Treponema pallidum.
+A variety of disorders, such as diabetes mellitus, spinal cord disorders (such as injuries and fluid-filled cavities in the spinal cord [ syringomyelia Syrinx of the Spinal Cord or Brain Stem A syrinx is a fluid-filled cavity that develops in the spinal cord (called syringomyelia), in the brain stem (called syringobulbia), or in both.
+Syrinxes may be present at birth or develop later... read more ]), and syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
 Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
-It begins... read more , can damage these nerves.
+It... read more , can damage these nerves.
 The most common causes are

 People with nerve damage may injure a joint many times without noticing.
-Injuries may occur for years before the joint malfunctions.
+Injuries may occur for years with accumulated joint damage before the joint malfunctions.
 However, once it malfunctions, the joint may be permanently destroyed within a few months.

 Symptoms of Neurogenic Arthropathy

 In its early stages, neurogenic arthropathy appears similar to osteoarthritis Symptoms Osteoarthritis is a chronic disorder that causes damage to the cartilage and surrounding tissues and is characterized by pain, stiffness, and loss of function.
-Arthritis due to damage of joint... read more because the joints are stiff and fluid accumulates in them.
+Arthritis due to damage of joint... read more because the joints are stiff and fluid may accumulate in them.
 Pain is a common early symptom.
 However, because the ability to sense pain is commonly impaired, the degree of pain is often unexpectedly mild considering the amount of joint damage.
 Despite this, if the disorder progresses rapidly, the joint can become extremely painful.
 In these cases, the joint is usually swollen because of excess fluid and abnormal bone growth.
 It may look deformed because it has been fractured and ligaments have stretched, allowing loose pieces of bone and cartilage to slip out of place.
 Moving the joint may cause a coarse, grating sound because of bone fragments floating in the joint.
-The joint may feel like a “bag of bones.”

 Different joints are affected by different underlying disorders.
-For example, complications of untreated syphilis Syphilis Syphilis is a sexually transmitted disease caused by the bacteria Treponema pallidum.
+For example, complications of untreated syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
 Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
-It begins... read more affect the knee and hip, and diabetes mellitus Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
+It... read more affect the knee and hip, and diabetes mellitus Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more affects the foot and ankle.
-Syringomyelia commonly affects the spine and upper limb joints, especially the elbow and shoulder.
+Syringomyelia commonly affects the cervical (neck) spine and thus the upper limb joints, especially the elbow and shoulder.